hungptit/tools/README.md

 * **fgrep** is the fastest single thread text searching command.
 * **mfind** is 1.5-2x faster than GNU find command.
 * **codesearch** is faster than aglimpse and is as fast as Google codesearch for code searching purpose.
 The commercial version of codesearch is significantly faster than both **Google codesearch** and **aglimpse**.
 * **source2tests** is a static code analysis tool which can identify tests need to run for any source code changes.
-This command has been working well for large code base with 100K of several million lines of code.
+This command works well with large codebases with million lines of code.

 ## How to use tools ##